 \textit{Yb-based compounds}.
 CEF excitations in Yb-based compounds have been the most extensively studied among $ARECh_{2}$ family.
 The electron configuration of the 4$f$ orbital in \ce{Yb^{3+}} is 4$f^{13}$.
-4$f^{13}$ configuration emerges as a spectral term $^{2}I_{7/2}$ with an 8-fold degeneracy and another spectral term $^{2}I_{5/2}$ with a 10-fold degeneracy after SOC.
+The 4$f^{13}$ configuration emerges as a spectral term $^{2}I_{7/2}$ with an 8-fold degeneracy and another spectral term $^{2}I_{5/2}$ with a 10-fold degeneracy after SOC.
 The energy gap between the two spectral terms is about 1 eV \cite{PhysRevB.100.174436}, which means that we only need to consider the contribution associated with the spectral term $^{2}I_{7/2}$. \ce{NaYbSe2} \cite{zhang2021Crystalline} and \ce{NaYbS2} \cite{zhuo2024Magnetism} were among the first rare-earth chalcogenides to be investigated for CEF excitations using Raman scattering.
-These studies not only revealed CEF excitations in \ce{NaYbS2} and \ce{NaYbSe2}, but also demonstrated coupling between the CEF excitations and phonons \cite{zhang2021Crystalline,zhuo2024Magnetism}.
-Pai et al. further elucidated this phenomenon using a vibronic-bound-state model \cite{pai2022Mesoscale, pai2024Angular}.
+These studies not only revealed CEF excitations in \ce{NaYbS2} and \ce{NaYbSe2} but also demonstrated coupling between the CEF excitations and phonons \cite{zhang2021Crystalline,zhuo2024Magnetism}.
+Pai \textit{et al.} further elucidated this phenomenon using a vibronic-bound-state model \cite{pai2022Mesoscale, pai2024Angular}.
 These observations pave the way for investigating CEF-phonon interactions, a phenomenon crucial for understanding the interplay between lattice dynamics and magnetic properties in rare-earth systems.

 The variety of CEF schemes observed across different rare-earth-based compounds within the $ARECh_{2}$ family underscores the richness of this material system for exploring quantum magnetism.
-Understanding these single-ion properties lays the foundation for investigating the collective magnetic behaviors and ground states in these materials, which we will explore in the following sections.
+Understanding these single-ion properties lays the foundation for investigating the collective magnetic behaviors and ground states in these materials, which will be explored in the following sections.